SpaceCowboy100/cs100HW4/README.md

 ##example
 We have source code `hello.cpp` in our `src` directory which outputs `Hello World!`.
+Let's compile and run our code.
 Here are the contents of the `Makefile`:
 ```
 	FLAGS=-Wall -Werror
 ```
 Here we are setting variable `FLAGS` to `-Wall -Werror`.
-Although this may seem redundant for such a small project, in larger projects you can just change the value of `FLAGS` instead of changing every occurance of `-Wall -Werror`.
+Although this may seem redundant for such a small project, in larger projects you can just change the value of `FLAGS` instead of changing every occurence of `-Wall -Werror`.

 ```
 	all:
 ```
-`all` is a the default 'target' for `Makefiles`.
+`all` is a the default 'target' for `Makefile`s.
 The `make` command will execute this target if no other is specified.
 ```
 	if [ ! -d bin ]; then mkdir bin; fi
 	g++ $(FLAGS) src/hello.cpp -o bin/hello